Back to Blog

 If you feel like the test was harder than you expected, you are right.
 In November 2020, the Australian Government added a mandatory values component to the citizenship test.
 This single change dramatically shifted the difficulty:

 The reason is the strict scoring rule for values questions: you must answer all 5 values questions correctly.
-Even if you score 18 out of 20 overall (90%), getting a single values question wrong means you fail.
+Even if you answer 18 of the 20 questions correctly, getting a single values question wrong means you fail.
 This is the number one reason people do not pass the test today.
+For the complete data and historical trend, see our citizenship test pass rate guide.

 The Top Reasons People Fail